Chad's president set to extend his 30-year rule | DW | 09.04.2021

 Deby's critics accuse him of using oil revenues to build patronage networks and a crackdown on dissent.

-"Frequent divisions of political actors have also allowed Deby to perpetuate his reign in the division, intoxication, and manipulation," Opposition politician Yaya Dillo Djerou told DW.
+"Frequent divisions of political actors have also allowed Deby to perpetuate his reign in the division, intoxication and manipulation," the opposition politician Yaya Dillo Djerou told DW.

-Djerou accused the Chadian leader of using state revenues to pay off his confidants, and using the anti-jihadist war in the Sahel to get support from Western countries.
+Djerou accused Deby of using state revenues to pay off his confidants, and using the anti-militant war in the Sahel to get support from Western countries.

 "All this has enabled Deby to quell all dissenting voices, including assassinations of credible actors," Djerou said.